syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Cell-Range.md

 documentation: ug
 ---

-# Cell Range with ASP.NET MVC Spreadsheet
+# Cell Range in ASP.NET MVC Spreadsheet

 A Cell Range is a collection of cells in a sheet.
 It represents single cell or selection of cells.
 When cells have been selected, they are surrounded by border.